QuTech-Delft/cQASM-spec/WIP.md

  - `*`: if specified, at least one parameter must be specified, and the last parameter must be of a `tuple` type with undefined size, representing a variable number of arguments;
- - `<types>` is an optional static typename unit or a `csep` thereof, representing the function paramater pack for overload resolution, where each type must be static or runtime, and must not be quantum;
+ - `<types>` is an optional static unit returning a value of type `declaration` or a `csep` thereof, representing the function paramater pack for overload resolution, where each type must be static or runtime, and must not be quantum;
  - `<return>` is an optional static typename unit representing the return type for the function;
  - `<body>` is any unit (usually a block) returning a value of a type that can